Thornton-le-Dale: History

-All Saints' Church, Grade II listed, is centuries old and was altered several times: entirely rebuilt in the 14th century, though some earlier aspects still remain, and modified in 1681 and 1865.
+All Saints' Church, Thornton-le-Dale is Grade II listed.
+It is centuries old and was altered several times: entirely rebuilt in the 14th century, although some earlier aspects still remain, and modified in 1681 and 1865.
 The existing copy of the church register includes listings as far back as 1538.
 Comber House, the former rectory on Church Hill, designed c.
 1840 by J. P. Prichett, is also Grade II listed.

 St Hilda's Church, Grade II* listed, is in the tiny village of Ellerburn which is part of Thornton-le-Dale.
 The original building dates to the early Norman period, and according to some sources, to the Saxon era, as early as 850 or 1050.
 It was restored and modified in 1904–1905 and in 1911.
 Today, there are a few other churches in or near Thornton-le-Dale.